bob-Github-2020/TG_Rate_95CI/README.md

 ## Important notes

-The PSMSL dataset *.rlrdata is organized as the following, the unit of MSL is mm
+The PSMSL dataset *.rlrdata is organized as the following, the unit of MSL is mm.

        1957.7083;  6990; 0;000
        1957.7917;  6975; 0;000